 What do college students, hotels, restaurants, salons and laundromats all have in common?
 They all need a way to wash and dry clothing and linens quickly and easily.
 If laundry is part of your business, you need commercial-size washers and dryers that can stand up to frequent use and, in some cases, abuse.

-When choosing laundry machines for business, consider the machines themselves and the attention you get from the service provider.
+When choosing industrial-size washers and dryers for business, consider the machines themselves and the attention you get from the service provider.
 You want to select enough laundry equipment to meet demand while having the reassurance of a support team that has your back if there’s an issue with the washers or dryers.

 Commercial laundry equipment will generally see more use and wear-and-tear than equipment for home use.
 When choosing washers and dryers for your business, the most important thing is picking machines designed for commercial rather than residential use.
 Beyond that, several other considerations will help you select the machines that best meet your needs.

-Size matters when choosing laundry equipment and one way to determine the most appropriate machine size is to consider the people who will use the washers and dryers.
+Size matters when choosing laundry machines and one way to determine the most appropriate machine size is to consider the people who will use the washers and dryers.

 If you’re installing the machines in the laundry room of a college dorm, you can typically choose smaller-capacity machines than if you were installing the washers and dryers in a hotel.
 Hotels often have large loads or need to launder bulky items, such as sheets and comforters.
 College students are most likely going to wash clothing or twin-bed-sized sheets.